create3000/jekyll-x3d/README.md

 [![Gem Version](https://badge.fury.io/rb/jekyll-x3d.svg?icon=si%3Arubygems)](https://badge.fury.io/rb/jekyll-x3d)

-Adds support for X3D syntax highlighting to Jekyll and this which developers to integrate and display X3D content within their Jekyll websites.
+Adds support for X3D syntax highlighting to Jekyll, which developers to integrate and display X3D content within their Jekyll websites.
 The advantage over XML highlighting is that the contents of Script nodes and shader nodes are also highlighted.

 ## Usage